 Can Dogs Eat Yam Skin?

-Also, if your dog belongs to a small breed like Pomeranian, pug, Chihuahua, etc., you, as a dog owner, should make sure that your dog does not consume sweet potato skin since it can cause indigestion and stomach problems for your dog.
+Also, if your dog belongs to a small breed like a Pomeranian, pug, Chihuahua, etc., you, as a dog owner, should make sure that your dog does not consume sweet potato skin since it can cause indigestion and stomach problems for your dog.

 Can Dogs Eat Yams Every Day?